ivaaaan/jiraf/README.md

   to_lower:
 ```

-This configuration will generate a branch name like this: `ISSUE-1_Summary-of-your-issue`
+This configuration will generate a branch name like this: `ISSUE-1_summary-of-your-issue`

 ## Pipeline

-Pipeline is a set of function with arguments, that processes issue summary to generate a branch name.
+Pipeline is a set of functions with arguments.
+Each of the function will be called on a result from a previous function.

 Available functions: